frencojobs/fenceparser/README.md

 }
 ```

-Use `fenceparser` to parse the meta out to a useful object.
+Use `fenceparser` to parse the `meta` string out to a useful object.

 ```js
 import parse from 'fenceparser'